 5.6 The definition of landscape includes all elements or layers of the landscape, including the settlements of Thruxton Parish.
-Key elements of the landscape of Thruxton Parish include the open chalk downland which borders the largest remaining tract of chalk grassland in north-west Europe (the Salisbury Plain Military Training Area), views and big and dark
+Key elements of the landscape of Thruxton Parish include the open chalk downland which borders the largest remaining tract of chalk grassland in north-west Europe (the Salisbury Plain Military Training Area), views and big and dark night skies, the rural character and distinctive settlement pattern of the four settlements and Pillhill Brook, a chalk stream.

-- night skies, the rural character and distinctive settlement pattern of the four settlements and Pillhill Brook, a chalk stream. - 5.7 The open chalk landscape is part of the Thruxton and Danebury Chalk Downland character area which is a vast and largely arable chalk plateau. - 5.8 Historically, the large arable fields were created from Parliamentary enclosure in 18th and 19th centuries which resulted in the loss of many of the earlier field systems.
+- 5.7 The open chalk landscape is part of the Thruxton and Danebury Chalk Downland character area which is a vast and largely arable chalk plateau. - 5.8 Historically, the large arable fields were created from Parliamentary enclosure in 18th and 19th centuries which resulted in the loss of many of the earlier field systems.
 During the 20th century further rationalisation of fields took place producing very large arable or prairie fields.
 The valley floor however, retains more of the historic field patterns and the historic linear valley bottom settlement character of Thruxton village is still clearly recognizable today.
 While it is described as a nucleated settlement, it is not densely developed in parts.
 The roads and spaces between built forms, contribute significantly to its character.
-Layers of the area's history can still be 'read' in the landscape today. - 5.9 The Heritage chapter sets out policies to conserve specific elements of the historic character of the parish. - Borough Council Landscape Character Assessment 2004.
+Layers of the area's history can still be 'read' in the landscape today. - 5.9 The Heritage chapter sets out policies to conserve specific elements of the historic character of the parish. - 5.10 Development proposals should be informed by the Test Valley Borough Council Landscape Character Assessment 2018.
 The policies of this plan are in compliance with the Landscape Character Assessment.
 The Assessment divides the Borough into Landscape Character Types (LCTs), which are then sub-divided into Landscape Character Assessments (LCAs).
-These documents are undergoing revision.
-TVBC have instructed Parish Councils to make use of advanced information regarding LCTs and LCAs, provided by them, in Parish NDPs.
-The revised documents will show that the LCTs and LCAs applicable to Thruxton Parish are: - LCT 5 River Valley Floor - LCT 10 Open Chalklands
+The documents show that the LCTs and LCAs applicable to the Plan Area are: - LCT 5 River Valley Floor - LCT 10 Open Chalklands - LCT 11 Chalk Downland Ridges

-- LCT 11 Chalk Downland Ridges - LCT 12 Bourne Valleys - LCA 5H Pillhill Brook Valley Floor (note the boundary of this area has been amended to include a larger area within the Parish). - LCA 10C Thruxton and Danebury Chalk Downland - LCA 10G Cholderton Downs - LCA 11A Quarley Hill Downs - LCA 12B River Bourne Valley - 5.11 Proposals should also be informed by local landscape character assessments and site-based investigations.
-Proposals should be accompanied by a Landscape Assessment which should be proportionate to the scale and likely impacts of the scheme.
+- LCT 12 Bourne Valleys - LCA 5H Pillhill Brook Valley Floor - LCA 10C Thruxton and Danebury Chalk Downland - LCA 10G Cholderton Downs - LCA 11A Quarley Hill Downs - LCA 12B River Bourne Valley - 5.11 Proposals should also be informed by local landscape character assessments and site-based investigations.
+Where required proposals should be accompanied by a Landscape Assessment which should be proportionate to the scale and likely impacts of the scheme.
 The recurring themes of the LCTs and LCAs are: - Maintain the sense of place, remoteness and tranquillity - Protect settlement separation by not allowing linear development - Conserve settlement characteristics - Enhance green spaces and uninterrupted views adding to landscape character across and within settlements. - 5.12 Further requirements for the biodiversity are set out in policy EN4 and for Pillhill Brook in policy EN5.

-Policy EN1: Landscape and Character of Thruxton Parish
+Policy EN1: Landscape

-- 1. Development proposals must conserve and where beneficial to do so, enhance the rural character and open chalk landscape of the Parish and must demonstrate that: - a) proposals are informed and guided by the landscape character as set out in an appropriately detailed landscape assessment; - b) design, layout and scale of proposals conserve and enhance existing landscape features that contribute to the distinctive character, pattern and evolution of the landscape in the Parish; - c) lighting is avoided and where necessary does not cause light pollution sufficient to reduce the quality of dark night skies or adversely affect habitats or the amenity of other occupiers.
+- 1. Development proposals must conserve and where beneficial to do so, enhance the rural character and open chalk landscape of the Parish and must demonstrate that: - a) proposals are informed and guided by the landscape character as set out in an appropriately detailed landscape assessment; - b) design, layout and scale of proposals conserve and enhance existing landscape features that contribute to the distinctive character, pattern and evolution of the landscape in the Parish; - c) external lighting is avoided and where necessary does not cause light pollution sufficient to reduce the quality of dark night skies or adversely affect habitats or the amenity of other occupiers.